Anita Studer: Life

 Her lobbying efforts resulted in 4,500 hectares of the Pedra Talhada forest being declared a federal reserve.
 Studer initiated the planting of new trees - over 800 hectares; to ensure biodiversity, the trees planted include a number of indigenous species.
 She also involved local children in these projects.
 For raising funds, Studer established the Nordesta Association in Switzerland which also has provided funding for new schools in the local villages.
 She also helped develop businesses to improve the local economy.
 Studer herself makes a living by working as an accountant in Geneva.

 Her initiatives in Brazil were the subject of a 1996 documentary "Mother Forest and the Street Children", written and produced by David Martinez of Dreamtime Productions and seen on the Discovery Channel.

 Studer received a Rolex Award for Enterprise in 1990 for her environmental work.

 A species of frog, Dendropsophus studerae, was named in her honour, as well as the lichen species Astrothelium studerae.

+She died on 15 september 2025 in Geneva.